What Is a Dead Pixel?

 Is a dead pixel permanent?

 True dead pixels almost never recover.
-Unlike stuck pixels, which sometimes respond to pixel-cycling software, dead pixels involve transistor failure that cannot be reversed by any software method.
+Unlike stuck pixels — which sometimes respond to pixel-cycling software — dead pixels involve transistor failure that no software can reverse.

 Can dead pixels be fixed?

 Dead pixels caused by transistor failure are almost never fixable without replacing the panel.
-Stuck pixels — often mistaken for dead pixels — sometimes respond to pixel-cycling tools that rapidly flash sub-pixels on and off.
+Stuck pixels, which show as a colored dot rather than black, sometimes respond to pixel-cycling tools.
 If your defect shows any color (red, green, blue, white), try the dead pixel fix tool before pursuing a warranty claim.

 Is a dead pixel the same as a broken pixel?